-Econ 7818 is a course in statistics for Ph.D. students in economics.
-Important components are probability theory, distribution theory, statistics, estimators and estimates, properties of estimators, sampling, inference, and particular estimators such maximum likelihood and OLS.
+Econ 7818 is an introductory course in statistics for Ph.D. students in economics.
+Important components include probability theory, distribution theory, statistics, estimators and estimates, properties of estimators, sampling, inference, and particular estimators such maximum likelihood and OLS.
 Extensive use will be made of mathematical and statistical software.